 This Compression Pain Relief Mask blocks light and gently massages around the eyes.
 It can be stored in the freezer for cool relief.

 Start by Isolating the Foods that Trigger Your Migraines

-The best place to start is an at-home food sensitivity test.
+Since the migraine is one of the common food sensitivity symptoms, the best place to start is an at-home food sensitivity test.
 These tests will help you narrow a very wide field of potential triggers to the ones that actually are causing adverse reactions in your body.

 The whole process of testing and experimenting to find your food triggers might take a little while, but it’s worth it.
 And the sooner you start, the sooner you’ll be able to reclaim your life from those blinding, debilitating attacks.